phil-opp/blog_os/blog/content/second-edition/posts/11-heap-allocation/index.md

 ![TODO](call-stack-heap.svg)

 Here the `inner` function uses heap memory instead of static variables for storing `z`.
 It first allocates a memory block of the required size, which returns a `*mut u8` [raw pointer].
 It then uses the [`ptr::write`] method to write the array `[1,2,3]` to it.
 In the last step, it uses the [`offset`] function to calculate a pointer to the `i`th element and returns it.
+(Note that we omitted some required casts and unsafe blocks in this example function for brevity.)

 [raw pointer]: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer
 [`ptr::write`]: https://doc.rust-lang.org/core/ptr/fn.write.html
 [`offset`]: https://doc.rust-lang.org/std/primitive.pointer.html#method.offset

 The allocated memory lives until it is explicitly freed through a call to `deallocate`.
 Thus, the returned pointer is still valid even after `inner` returned and its part of the call stack was destroyed.
-The advantage of using heap memory instead of static memory is that the memory can be reused after it is freed, which we do through the `deallocate` call in `outer`.
+The advantage of using heap memory compared to static memory is that the memory can be reused after it is freed, which we do through the `deallocate` call in `outer`.
 After that call, the situation looks like this:

 ![TODO](call-stack-heap-freed.svg)